bhautikg/InsightHeartbeat/README.md

 * To setup database follow setup/db_setup.txt.
 * To start the pipeline follow the instructions in src/README.md

-### Testing
-* Unittests can be run using the run_unittests.sh file in the ./test folder.
-Results are stored in ./test/results.txt.

 ### Cluster Configuration
 * four m4.large EC2 instances for Kafka producers
 * four m4.large EC2 instances for Flink which processes and classifies the signals and writes to postgres database